philip928lin/MultiWG/README.md

 # MultiWG
 A uni-site and multi-site stochastic weather generator.

+This is the first release of Multi-site stochastic Weather Generator (MultiWG).
+MultiWG provides an easy way for users to generate uni-site or multi-site weather in parallel.
+We also support some basic validation functions allowing users to validate WG simulated baseline results.
 Please check sample code at Sample_code and sample setting.json at Sample_WD.

 User guide is coming soon.